 Healthcare

 In healthcare, AI systems are powering faster and more accurate diagnoses and treatments.
 AI algorithms can analyze medical images, such as X-rays and MRIs, to detect abnormalities and assist clinicians in diagnosing diseases.
-AI can also accelerate new drug discovery by analyzing biomedical data, identifying potential drug candidates and predicting the efficacy and safety of new medications — all of which should reduce the time and cost for pharmaceutical companies to bring new drugs to market.
+AI can also accelerate new drug discovery by analyzing biomedical data, identifying potential drug candidates, and predicting the efficacy and safety of new medications—all of which should reduce the time and cost for pharmaceutical companies to bring new drugs to market.
 Furthermore, AI can analyze patient data, including genetic information and medical history, to develop personalized treatment plans that can lead to improved patient outcomes.

 -